-In regard to this appraisal assignment, because there is no irrigation water that is attached to the subject property, some of the comparable sales with water attached to them have had their water value allocated in order to arrive at a land only value.
+In regard to this appraisal assignment, because there is no irrigation water that is attached to the subject property, many of the comparable sales with water attached to them have had their water value allocated in order to arrive at a land only value.
 Some of these sales were also improved, and in that case the improvements were also allocated in order to arrive at a land only value only with no improvements or irrigation facilities.
 Also, there were 5 comparable sales which had no irrigation water attached to them.
-Those five sales were Sale #11A which had a value \$1,463 acre, Sale #13A which had a value of \$1,124/acre, Sale # 14 a value of \$3,154/acre, Sale #16 a value of \$1,597/acre and Sale # 17 a value of \$2,123/acre.
-However, with regard to this assignment, Sales 5, 8,9,10 and 14 are considered to be the best indicators of value for the subject property, primarily due to their location.
+No narrative accounting of the other 13 sales will be discussed here as these five properties are most similar to the subject property and therefore most accurately indicate the value of the land only for the subject property.